danthedaniel/noquery-ajax/README.md

 * If a success callback is provided, as well as a statusCode callback for code 200, both callbacks will be executed
-* No callbacks will be executed if the server does not respond (due to a network error or otherwise)

 ##### Usage: